alifcapital/EventStorage/README.md

 };
 try
 {
-    IEventReceiverManager eventReceiverManager = scope.ServiceProvider.GetService<IEventReceiverManager>();
+    IInboxEventManager inboxEventManager = scope.ServiceProvider.GetService<IInboxEventManager>();
-    if (eventReceiverManager is not null)
+    if (inboxEventManager is not null)
     {
-        var succussfullyReceived = eventReceiverManager.Received(receivedEvent, eventArgs.RoutingKey, EventProviderType.RabbitMq);
+        var succussfullyReceived = inboxEventManager.Received(receivedEvent, eventArgs.RoutingKey, EventProviderType.RabbitMq);
         if(succussfullyReceived){
             //If the event received twice, it will return false.
 You need to add your logic to manage this use case.
         }
     }else{
-        //the IEventReceiverManager will not be injected if the Inbox pattern is not enabled.
+        //the IInboxEventManager will not be injected if the Inbox pattern is not enabled.
 You need to add your logic to manage this use case.
     }
 }
 catch (Exception ex)